Queries over infinite streams

 Notice that the X-labels indicate the times when each element was produced.
 If you wait a while you will see how the stream start scrolling to the left.

-Time stamped streams can be defined by adding time stamps to the
+Time stamped streams can be defined by time stamping the elements x

 of a stream's result by calling the function ts(x)

-example, the following query returns the same timestamped simulated
+following query returns the same timestamped simulated stream of

 :